ARCHITECTURAL STONE CARVING AND

 At NOON, Wednesday through Friday, LUNCH will be provided at the Symposium venue followed by interesting and infor mative presentations throughout the AFTERNOON.
 We will disperse for supper and gather again at the venue in the EVENING for more presentations.

 The LITHIC OLYMPIC GAMES.
 Events will take place at Art City Studios, Mission Park and elsewhere.

 A communal meal at a place to be determined.
 We feel that such a meal is a fitting close to the Symposium, but the Symposium budget cannot cover it.
 Therefore we invite SPLENDID DINNER DONORS to contribute to the cost of the meal.
 There will be an opportunity to do so on the registration form, and at registration.

-THE PLAN: pairs of participants, selected by lot, will build—at low tide—a long line of equidistant cairns, each five or more feet tall just above the waterline.
+THE PLAN: pairs of participants, selected by lot, will build—in the morning at low tide—a long line of equidistant cairns, just above the waterline, each of them five or more feet tall.

 This will be a great photo-op, as the cairns are being built, but even more so later in the day when the bases are all covered by water.
 The next day, if the California State Park Service requires it, we will demolish the cairns so that the beach looks as it did previously unless they are amenable to let the sea do that work over time

 This popular surfing beach (bring a wet-suit or rent one there) is a pleasant place from which to watch the sunset, as is the terrace of the Crowne Plaza Hotel which is right on the beach.